-FIn their emails to the faculty in their schools, the deans clearly expressed that they were not in support of Elon Faculty Forward and their movement to unionize.
+In their emails, the deans clearly expressed that they were not in support of Elon Faculty Forward's movement to unionize.

 Both Tadepalli and Smith's stances were strongly against the movement.